 Linda K Sienkiewicz, award-winning author of In the Context of Love, attributes her creative drive to her artistic mother, who taught her to sew, and her father, who let her monkey around with the gadgets in his workshop.
 A scholarship art student, she worked in graphics before raising a family.
 Years later, she returned to her other passion, writing.
 Her poetry, fiction and art have been published in more than fifty literary journals, such as Prairie Schooner, Clackamas Literary Review, Rattle, CALYX, A Twist of Noir, Spoon River Poetry Review and Permafrost.
 She has a poetry chapbook award from Bottom Dog Press, Pushcart Prize nomination in poetry.
-In the Context of Love has a 2016 Eric Hoffer Book Award Finalist, a 2016 Readers’ Favorite Finalist, and a 2015 Great Midwest Book Festival Honorable Mention.
+In the Context of Love is a 2016 Eric Hoffer Book Award Finalist, 2016 Readers’ Favorite Finalist, 2016 USA Book News “Best Book” Finalist, 2016 Sarton Women’s Book Award Finalist, and a 2015 Great Midwest Book Festival Honorable Mention.
 Her Masters Degree (MFA) in Fiction is from The University of Southern Maine.
 Linda grew up south of Cleveland, Ohio, and now lives in Rochester, MI.
 She is a volunteer for Rochester Area Neighborhood House Inc., a nonprofit human service organization.
 Her website: lindaksienkiewicz.com

 LONG BIO HERE